aubrihenley/aubrihenley/README.md

 <!--
 **aubrihenley/aubrihenley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working on earning my Full Stack Web Development certificate from UNC Chapel Hill.
+- 🔭 I’m currently working on a full-stack React application using MongoDb and GraphQL to deliver photo sharing site for public artworks.
 - 📫 How to reach me: aubri.henley@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: When I'm not coding I am either crocheting, rollerskating, or hanging out with my kiddos!